calebissharp/provide-page/README.md

 ## Usage

-> **Note:**  This will only work clientside at the moment.
-Server rendering coming soon!

 This provides React components with the HTML5 History API via the following `propTypes`:

 - `pushWindowPath` - works exactly like `window.history.pushState` except arguments are reversed (`path` then `title` then `state`)